Quantum-Enhanced LLM Efficient Fine Tuning: Methods

-where $ \mathcal{M}(\cdot) $ denotes the measurement operation.
+By leveraging quantum state superposition and entanglement, QNN generate nonlinear features in high-dimensional Hilbert space.
 Although $ y $ is classical data, its generation process involves nonlinear transformations of quantum states, enabling the extraction of features that are difficult to capture with classical methods.
-While classical neural networks can generate non-harmonic functions, QNN excel at fitting truncated Fourier series \cite{kordzanganeh2023parallel}.
-Therefore, the quantum-weighted hybrid network not only learns smooth features but also fills non-harmonic gaps through classical neural networks, significantly reducing training error and improving generalization.
+While MPO neural networks can generate non-harmonic functions, QNN excels at fitting truncated Fourier series \cite{kordzanganeh2023parallel,PhysRevA.103.032430}, by leveraging quantum state superposition and entanglement, QNN generate nonlinear features in high-dimensional Hilbert space.

-To address the limited expressive power of classical neural networks (including MPO neural networks) in low-rank spaces, we perform element-wise multiplication of the classical output $ W_{q} $ from the QNN with the output Y from the classical neural network:
+To address the limitations of classical neural networks in low-rank spaces, we linearly combine the classical output of the QNN, denoted as $ O_{q} $, with the output of the classical neural network, denoted as $ O_{c}$, $ W_q $ and $ W_c $ are the weights for the quantum neural network output and the classical neural network output, respectively, used to adjust the contributions of $ O_q $ and $ O_c $:

-where $ \odot $ denotes the element-wise multiplication operation.
-The updated output $ \tilde{O} $ retains the low-rank structure while incorporating high-dimensional features extracted by the QNN, thereby enhancing the model's ability to capture complex nonlinear relationships.
-Through the element-wise multiplication, the QNN output $ W_{q} $ provides additional nonlinear features to $ Y $.
-The elements in $ Y $ contain high-order feature interaction information related to the input data \cite{abbas2021power,zhou2023quantum,schuld2019quantum,biamonte2017quantum}, which is often neglected in low-rank approximations.
-Therefore, the expressive power of the updated output $ \tilde{O} $ is theoretically improved.
+The updated output $ \tilde{O} $ retains the low-rank feature learning capability while incorporating the high-dimensional features extracted by the QNN, thereby enhancing the model's ability to model complex nonlinear relationships.
+Through this linear operation, the QNN's output $ O_q $ provides additional nonlinear features to $ \tilde{O} $.
+The elements in $ \tilde{O} $ encompass both harmonic and non-harmonic features \cite{abbas2021power,zhou2023quantum,schuld2019quantum,biamonte2017quantum}, extracting harmonic features and complementing the classical neural network.
+As a result, the expressive power of the updated output $ \tilde{O} $ is theoretically enhanced.

-Based on the aforementioned MPO and quantum-weighted hybrid network, we construct the final QWTHN, as shown in Fig \ref{fig:QWTHN}.